almas-cp/Networx-trial-reset/README.md

 ## 🎯 Overview

-**NetWorx Trial Reset** is a sleek Python script that automatically updates your NetWorx database configuration with smart date management.
+**NetWorx Trial Reset** is a sleek Python script that automatically resets the trial period for [NetWorx](https://www.softperfect.com/products/networx/) - a powerful bandwidth monitoring and data usage reporting tool for Windows.
 Built with a beautiful terminal interface powered by Rich, it handles the entire process seamlessly - from stopping the NetWorx service to updating the database and restarting it.

+### What is NetWorx?

+NetWorx is a versatile bandwidth monitoring tool that helps you track your Internet connection usage, measure connection speed, and identify network issues.
+It offers a fully-featured 30-day trial period, after which it requires a license purchase[attached_file:1].

-### Why Use This?
+### Why Use This Script?

 - 🎨 **Beautiful Terminal UI** - Rich, colorful output with progress indicators and tables
-- 🔄 **Zero Manual Work** - Fully automated process management
+- 🔄 **Zero Manual Work** - Fully automated trial reset process
 - 🛡️ **Safe & Reliable** - Proper error handling and automatic service recovery
 - ⚡ **Lightning Fast** - Updates complete in seconds
 - 🔍 **Smart Detection** - Automatically finds NetWorx installation